 By applying for the Idaho Family Reading Week program, the library agrees to:

-- host at least 1 family reading/literacy event (virtual, in-person, via curbside services, or a combination of these delivery methods) by November 30, 2018 (event does NOT have to be Nov 8-14 only; can be anytime in the month of November);
+host at least 1 family reading/literacy event (virtual, in-person, via curbside services, or a combination of these delivery methods) by November 30, 2021 (event does NOT have to be Nov 8-14 only; can be anytime in the month of November);

 promote library programming/resources and library cards/library access for all families/children;

 submit a summary event report including numbers served, narrative responses and program/resource feedback by December 15, 2021 (You can preview the report questions below.)

 We have the capacity to serve 100 Idaho libraries.
 Public and school libraries may register for this program.
 School libraries are encouraged to partner with an applying public library and submit one registration form for a joint event.
 If the local public library cannot partner, the school library may apply on their own.
 We want to serve as many children/families as possible so we encourage community collaboration and discourage duplicate requests.

 Program Registration: approx. September 15 – until filled (based on a first-come, first served protocol; it will remain open until filled or until we reach the closing date)